junxit/us-congress-bills-111/metadata.md

 - 2010-06-17 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 5297.
 - 2010-06-17 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H4617)
 - 2010-06-17 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2010-06-18 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2010-06-21 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 435.